ANDREA PIZZOFERRATO

 Current Large Deviations

-Take a chain in which each site can accommodate any number of particles.
-The probability of transition between the sites can depend on many parameters and the various models are classified with respect to them.
-This family of models is often called in the literature as Stochastic Particle Systems.
-For example, when the probability depends only on the number of particles of the departure site, the model is called Zero Range Process; if it decreases with the number of particles of the arrival site and increases with the number of particles of the departure site, we have the Misanthrope Process.
-Many properties of SPS have been described in the stationary regime, that is when observation times are large.
-However, it is also interesting to determine what is the behaviour of these models out of the stationary regime, that is what is the most typical of all the atypical configurations a system can assume.
-In particular, using the current as a physical observable, it is possible to study these behaviours from a microscopic as well as macroscopic perspective.
-Theoretical results can be confirmed using numerical simulations techniques stemming from large deviation theory, such as the Cloning Algorithm.
+is an important topic in Interacting Particle Systems (IPS).
+There are models characterised by particles hopping between the sites of a discrete lattice according to transition probabilities which can depend on various parameters.
+For instance, if the probability depends solely on the number of particles at the departure site, the IPS is called the Zero Range Process.
+If the probability decreases with the number of particles at the arrival site and increases with the number of particles at the departure site, it is referred to as the Misanthrope Process.
+While many properties of IPS have been well-documented in the stationary regime (long observation times), it is also crucial to understand their behavior out of the stationary regime.
+Specifically, analyzing the current as a physical observable allows for the study of these behaviors from both microscopic and macroscopic perspectives.
+Theoretical results in this domain can be validated using numerical simulation techniques derived from large deviation theory, such as the Cloning Algorithm.

 References